Culture as Medicine

 - WSU Colleges of Medicine, Nursing, and Pharmacy and Pharmaceutical Sciences, and WSU Native Programs and WSU IREACH

 - Lonnie Nelson, WSU College of Nursing, Assoc.
-Professor
+Prof.

 - Northwest Portland Area Indian Health Board